rojo-rbx/rbx-dom/docs/xml.md

 ### Color3uint8

 The `Color3uint8` data type is represented by a single unsigned 32-bit integer that is the `R`, `G`, and `B` components of the color (as integers in the range 0 to 255) packed into the lower 24 bits of the number.
-This integer is little-endian and written in the order `G`, `B`, `R`.
+This integer is written in the order `R`, `G`, and then `B`.

 The upper 8 bits of the value SHOULD be filled with `FF` (in hexadecimal).
 This is to maintain compatibility with Roblox.